pmdnit/11ty-blog-site/src/blog/2023-08-31-visit-the-yeahfresh-booth-at-the-upcoming-2nd-fil-chi-job-fair-in-manila.md

 ---
+title: >-
-title: Visit the YeahFresh booth at the upcoming 2nd Fil-Chi Job Fair in Manila.
+  Yeah Fresh: Your Gateway to a Fresh Career Path - Explore Opportunities at the 2nd Fil-Chi Job Fair in Manila 2023!
 description: ''
 author: ''
 date: '2023-08-03T13:00:00+08:00'